apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 For example, a configuration of::

-  $ bin/flume-ng agent --conf conf --conf-file example.conf --conf-uri http://localhost:80/flume.conf --conf-uri http://localhost:80/override.conf --name a1 -Dflume.root.logger=INFO,console
+  $ bin/flume-ng agent --conf conf --conf-file example.conf --conf-uri http://localhost:80/flume.conf --conf-uri http://localhost:80/override.conf --name a1

 will cause flume.conf to be read first, override.conf to be merged with it and finally example.conf would be merged last.
 If it is desirec to have example.conf be the base configuration it should be specified using the